-Similar to the 3 + 2 program, Nebraska Wesleyan students often complete their first few years of college here at Nebraska Wesleyan, then transfer to the University of Nebraska - Lincoln, or other institutions for Engineering studies.
-Students who choose this route with UNL or another university where NWU does not have a formal agreement will be transfer students, and therefore must meet their admission/transfer requirements.
+Outside of our 3 + 2 partnership programs, students can complete their first few years of college here at Nebraska Wesleyan and then transfer to another institution to continue their education in Engineering studies.
+Students who choose this route will be transfer students, and therefore must meet the second institution's admission/transfer requirements.